 So how can understanding profiling and understanding human behavior help Marines who are responsible for gathering information from local villagers?
 Continue reading »

 In February of 2004 Malcolm Gladwell, gave an 18-minute speech on spaghetti sauce at a TED Conference that blew away the audience and then went viral on the web.
 We know that non-verbal communication plays a huge role in delivering a break-through performance, but what did Malcolm Gladwell do that separated him from the other speakers?
 It was only partly because he impressed them verbally with a well researched and thought out delivery, but can also be seen in how he ends his speech.
 Continue reading »

 Everyone gets nervous from time to time.
 It is an unavoidable fact of life that there will be moments when you feel uneasy or anxious.
 However, finding the person that is nervous is only half of the battle.
 It is making the determination whether that behavior fits the baseline or not that is the real challenge.

-If you look at the person in this picture with the green circle around him, you will see one way to find people who are acting uncomfortably.
+In this post we discuss ways to find people who are acting uncomfortably.
 By identifying pacifying behavior, we can gain a bit of insight into the mind of those we are watching, and begin to determine why this guy is displaying pacifying behavior.